Skip to cookie consent Skip to main content

 However, she says nothing replaces a mammogram.
 Regular mammography is the most effective tool to detect breast cancer.

-How to do a breast self-exam
+How to do a self breast exam

 Dr. Comander offers these step-by-step instructions for breast self-examination: